 Trophy Club's Indy East park is located near the community pool offers a state-of-the-art baseball complex.

 Two Tennis Courts, a basketball court, and exercise stations are also located in Indy West park, as is the Trophy Club Veterans Memorial, installed in a partnership between the Town and the Trophy Club Women's Club - Garden Club.
 Concession stands open during league play, and bathrooms are available.

 Indy East is located next to Trophy Club Community pool and offers up a state-of-the-art baseball complex with eight fields.
-Though Indy East does offer practice space for recreation football and local sports groups, it mainly serves baseball games and tournaments.
+Though Indy East does offer practice space for recreation football and local sports groups, it mainly serves for baseball games and tournaments.